 Gifts of Support for Faculty

-Endowed Faculty Chairs and Endowed Professorships build the reputation of the College of Business Administration and are evidence of strong commitment to academic achievement.
+Endowed Faculty Chairs and Endowed Professorships build the reputation of the College of Business and are evidence of strong commitment to academic achievement.
 They foster a sense of tradition and reward our best faculty with the tools to become more productive.

 To support the efforts of faculty and help us recruit, retain and reward the faculty excellence that increases our standing and benefits our constituents, consider supporting one of the following:

 - Endowed Chairs are awarded to department chairs and superior faculty to enhance their scholarly efforts and research.
 The award provides the support necessary to attract talented faculty and enhance programs that in turn create outstanding programs for students.
 Typical funding for establishing an endowed chair is $1,000,000.

 - Endowed Professorships are awarded to outstanding faculty members to reward and enhance scholarly efforts.
 The award allows the College to bring in talented faculty and provide the foundation for superior student learning.
 Typical funding for establishing an endowed professorship is $500,000.

 Gifts of Support for Centers

 Centers of excellence enable the college to ensure a superior academic program.
 Currently we are focusing on our Ukleja Center for Ethical Leadership that was created in 2005 as a university center.
 It is housed in the College of Business with a goal of providing positive solutions to ethical challenges facing our society.
 The Center has a three-pronged approach to applied ethics.
 It focuses on university research, education and community outreach through discovery, development and dissemination of knowledge.